So you heard of this thing called overlanding and now you’re intrigued.

 That said, you can go overlanding in pretty much any vehicle.
 Even if you just have a small sedan or crossover, there are plenty of easy trails with amazing scenery you can go camping at!
 No need to spend $50,000+ on a new vehicle to overland with… start where you are and see if you like it first!

 I highly recommend you take your current vehicle on a weekend trip to some semi-remote destinations and get a feel for overlanding first.
+If you like it, there are cheap overland vehicle options to go on a budget!

 Why is Overlanding So Popular?